Fair-use & limits

 What a free audit does, and doesn't.

-Free tier: $0, up to 200 pages per audit (50 without an account) — v0.6 samples K=10 URLs per detected template up to the page budget, 24-hour anonymous retention (30-day window for signed-in accounts), 3 audits per day per browser session.
-Pro tier: $19/month ($180/year with 14-day refund), K=20 per template on manual re-audits (up to 500 total), K=10 per template on the recurring weekly monitoring run (typically 80 fetches for a standard pSEO directory), 50 audits per day, unlimited retention.
+Free tier: $0, up to 200 pages per audit (50 without an account) — sampled from your sitemap, stratified across detected templates, 24-hour anonymous retention (30-day window for signed-in accounts), 3 audits per day per browser session.
+Pro tier: $19/month ($180/year with 14-day refund), up to 500 pages on a manual re-audit, up to 200 pages per scheduled monitoring run, 50 audits per day, unlimited retention.
 Comparable hosted crawlers like Screaming Frog ($259/year), Sitebulb ($35/month), and Ahrefs Site Audit ($129/month) charge for the same surface area.
 Written plainly.
 No dark patterns, no asterisks hiding behind footnotes.
 If something here feels unfair or unclear, reply to hello@pseolint.dev and we'll fix it.

 Scope — what we actually audit